Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Sitting on the westernmost point of Nusa Penida is another mindblowing beach featuring otherworldly rock formations.

-You can reach this place from the north route (paved), or the south one (the hilly interior passing by the Teletubbies hill).
-Both ways you’ll have thought to leave the main road and ride the usual rocky track.
+You can reach this place from the north route (paved) or the south one (the hilly interior passing by the Teletubbies hill).
+Either way, you’ll have to leave the main road and ride the usual rocky track.

 Pura Paluang (Car temple)

-The cutest temple in the world was one of our favorites Nusa Penida attractions.
-Located very close to Kelingking T-Rex viewpoint, there’s really no reason not to visit it during your trip around Nusa Penida.
+The cutest temple in the world was one of our favorite attractions on Nusa Penida.
+Located very close to the Kelingking T-Rex viewpoint, there’s really no reason not to visit it during your trip around Nusa Penida.

-The peculiarity of this temple is that two of its shrines (pelinggih) are in the shape of cars.
-The story behind Pura Paluang (also spelled Puraang) tells there was a local who wanted to make a plantation in this place.
+The peculiarity of this temple is that two of its shrines (pelinggih) are shaped like cars.
+The story behind Pura Paluang (also spelled Puraang) says that a local wanted to establish a plantation here.
 But there was a large rock that needed to be moved.

-After being transferred, the next day the stone returns to its original place, again and again.
-According to the story, during the night local residents often heard the sound of the car’s roar and horn.
+After being transferred, the stone returns to its original place the next day, again and again.
+According to the story, during the night, local residents often heard the car’s roar and horn.

 Temples of Nusa Penida